johncarl81/transfuse/documentation.md

 @OnDestroy
 {% endhighlight %}

 Keep in mind that the onStartCommand lifecycle event is favored over the depreciated onStart event..
-Transfuse support this by mapping the onStartCommand method through a call-through event on the ServiceOnStartCommand interface.
+Transfuse support this by mapping the onStartCommand method through a call-through event on the following interface:

+{% highlight java %}
+ServiceOnStartCommand
+{% endhighlight %}

-Service may be injected as described in the Injection section:
+Service may be injected as described in the <a href="#dependency_injection_di">Injection section</a>:

 {% highlight java %}
 @Service